RyanRasi/Sommelier/README.md

 `Give me a wine from Italy that pairs with seafood`

 Questions can also be asked regarding wines that are red or white, dry or sweet, light or full bodied, or crisp or smooth

-A custom Named Entity Recognition (NER) Model has been trained and customised to identify specific entities (in this case being wine regions, designations, varieties, wineries, general desriptions and food pairings).
-Whilst the default SpaCy model of en_core_web_lg is great, it struggles with defining multiple word locations such as Napa Valley, as well as complex wine varieties.
-Due to wine descriptions utilising a wide range of vocabulary, I decided it was important to refine the model further and so a custom model was created.
-The training takes place on 2000 entities which are individually labelled and takes around an hour to fully train.
-This is then tested on a dataset of around 100,000 entities.

 ## How to install: